PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

  - Explainers
 ---

-Every startup loves to see signups, subscriptions, and revenue go up, yet all engineers basically work on things indirectly related to doing so.
-The power of growth engineers is that they focus on making these numbers go up, working on whatever it takes.
+Every startup loves to see their growth metrics like signups, subscriptions, and revenue go up, yet all engineers basically work on things indirectly related to doing so.
+Growth engineers are different.
+They focus entirely on projects dedicated to driving as much growth as possible, no matter where they are in the product.

-A growth engineer is an engineer who works on projects impacting the core business metrics, no matter where they are in the product.
-This is different than regular engineers who work on specific products and features to improve metrics for them.
-This indirectly improves the core business metrics.

-Growth engineers help companies grow faster by focusing on projects with high potential to impact core business metrics.
-We know this because we have a team of growth engineers at PostHog, and they’ve made a big impact on signups and revenue.

 To help you understand growth engineers better, this post will go over what we’ve learned about the type of people who succeed as growth engineers, what skills they have, what they work on, and why they matter.